-The effects are ok; they aren’t anything exceptional.
+The effects aren’t anything exceptional.
 Some of the deaths were likely toned down due to budgetary limitations but they still get the job done.
 Most of the magic of Curtains lies in what the viewer does not see, anyway.
 The film is heavy on atmosphere and builds somewhat of a claustrophobic vibe with all of the characters trapped in a house together.
 The tone of the film is unsettling from start to finish.
 The score, cinematography, and editing make for a very high level of ambiance throughout.

 Director(s): Richard Ciupka